 Gene Autry's first feature for Republic Pictures Corp. was "Tumbling Tumbleweeds,"

-filmed in 1935 at Ernie Hickson's Western movie town in Placerita Canyon.
+filmed in 1935 at Trem Carr's Western movie town in Placerita Canyon (later part of Disney's Golden Oak Ranch).
 Autry is seen here

-in this lobby card in front of some of the wooden buildings, which Hickson by now had moved to the corner of
+in this lobby card in front of some of the wooden buildings, which Hickson would move a year later to the corner of

 Oak Springs and Placerita Canyon Road.
 Hickson would lease the town to Republic's rival,

 Monogram Pictures, and the town came to be known as the Monogram Ranch.
 In 1952, following